liqd/adhocracy3/docs/source/Generic_Widgets.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The angular directive ``ngRepeat`` copies its body once for every
-element in an array, and inserts all copies into the dom tree rendered
+element in an array, and inserts all copies into the DOM tree rendered
 from the template.
 You can do this with adhocracy widgets as well.
 As above and very similar to ``ngRepeat``, assume we have a listing
 widget that lists every element in a form outlined in the body.